privacybydesign/irma-documentation/yivi-docs/blog/2025-04-08-schememanager-migration/index.md

 ---
 slug: 2025-schememanager-migration
-title: Schememanager Migration Announcement
+title: Scheme manager Migration Announcement
 authors: [martijnkamphuis]
 tags: [yivi, schememanager, migration, announcement]
 ---

-# Schememanager migration announcement
+# Schemem anager migration announcement

 We would like to inform our community of an upcoming change with regards to the Yivi/IRMA scheme manager.
 This change will impact every IRMA-server currently running.
 Please read below for further details.